Radiant Range & Cooktop - Cookware Name Brands

 • Titanium

-For more information, visit: Range - Cookware Used on a Radiant Smooth Glass Cooktop.The following are some examples of brands of cookware that may be able to be used with radiant cooktops.
-We do not recommend or suggest any specific "brand" of cookware.
+The following are some examples of brands of cookware that may be able to be used with radiant cooktops.
+We do not recommend or endorse any specific name brand of cookware.
 Check with the manufacturer if the product label does not indicate that it can be used with radiant/glass cooktops.

-• Tramontina - Stainless steel (sterling III)
+• Tramontina - Stainless Steel

-• Belgique - Stainless steel
+• Belgique - Stainless Steel

 • Farberware - Aluminum (flat bottom)

-• Amway - Stainless steel
+• Amway - Stainless Steel

-• Magnalite Classic - Stainless steel
+• Magnalite Classic - Stainless Steel

-• Revere-ware - Aluminum (not copper bottom)
+• Revere Ware - Aluminum (not copper bottom)

 • Some cookware manufacturers recommend the use of their griddles that extend across 2 burners.
 If recommended by the cookware manufacturer that it is acceptable for radiant cooktops, then it may be used on GE Appliances radiant products.

 • Use of Pressure Cookers - Pressure cookers and canners are basically the same thing.
-The difference is that usually the pressure cookers can be relatively small (in volume and bottom diameter).
+The difference is that usually the pressure cookers can be relatively small in volume and bottom diameter.
 Canners are usually larger in volume and bottom diameter.